strimzi/strimzi.github.io/_posts/2020-07-30-using-open-policy-agent-with-strimzi-and-apache-kafka.md

 ## Conclusion

 The main advantage of OPA authorization compared to the `simple` or Keycloak authorizers is its flexibility.
 The examples from the previous section might not be exactly production grade.
 But I think they very well demonstrate how easily you can use OPA and Rego to combine data from different sources and use them for the authorization decisions.
+For writing and debugging the Rego policies, you can use the [_Rego Playground_](https://play.openpolicyagent.org/) or one of the supported [IDEs](https://www.openpolicyagent.org/docs/latest/editor-and-ide-support/).

 With the `simple` authorizer, you have to follow the ACL rules defined for each user and stored in ZooKeeper.
 With Keycloak, you can use the permissions defined in Keycloak.